Table of Contents

 Macromarketing takes care of the fact that apart from the packaging of the product being aesthetic and attractive in nature, it should also be environmentally friendly.
 The material used for the packaging of the product should be reusable and recyclable in nature.

-The economic factors that affect the strategy of Macromarketing comprise of purchasing power and spending patterns of the consumers in the market.
+The economic factors that affect the strategy of a macromarketing society comprise purchasing power and spending patterns of the consumers in the market.
 Also, the financial and economic norms and compliances set by the government such as VAT, TAX, and others also affect.
-GDP of the nation, inflation, and unemployment also have an effect on the Macromarketing.
+GDP of the nation, inflation, and unemployment also have an effect on Macromarketing.